wernersmit/video-embed-thumbnail-generator/readme.txt

 * Fixed bug that broke playback in some cases when using the shortcode without a URL.
 * Fixed bug that ignored width and height saved in the attachment meta if width and height were not set in the shortcode.
 * Fixed bug that broke WordPress Default player when embedding M4V files.
+* Removed line breaks from generated code to avoid adding extra line breaks in the rendered video in some situations.

 = 4.2.5 - October 12, 2013 =
 * Fixed bug that disabled FFMPEG when other plugin settings were changed.